 - Do not provide the insurance company with a statement regarding your accident

 - Keep any documentation you receive related to your accident or your accident-related medical treatment

 - Retain a pedestrian accident lawyer as soon as you can

 Call Us Today to Speak with an Orange County Pedestrian Accident Attorney

 If you or your child is hurt in a pedestrian accident this Halloween – or any other time – you should retain an attorney as soon as you can.
 Ali Razavi and his team of experienced personal injury lawyers have recovered millions of dollars on behalf of injured victims and are standing by to help you as well.
-To schedule your free case evaluation with a lawyer, call our office today at (949) 734-0476 or contact us online.
+Read more about how to find a personal injury lawyer To schedule your free case evaluation with a lawyer, call our office today at (949) 500-1926 or contact us online.